Frequently Asked Questions About Child Sponsorship

 - Lifeline sponsorship is where you contribute monthly support to a sponsorship community and receive information and updates about a single child, but there is no one-on-one relationship or communication.
 This is a great option if you’re interested in learning how an individual child benefits from sponsorship, but you aren’t able to or interested in corresponding with a child.

 - Program sponsorship is where you contribute monthly support to our programs in a specific sponsorship country.
 Program sponsors receive updates and success stories on our overall results in the country, but have no individual child communication or updates.
 This is a great option if you’re interested in supporting sponsorship programs, but you aren’t interested in receiving individual child updates.

-You can sign up for individual child sponsorship online here.
-If you’re interested in lifeline or program sponsorship, please contact your donor services team at 1-800-728-3843, Monday-Friday 8am-5pm (EST).
+You can sign up for individual child sponsorship online here and refugee child sponsorship here.
+If you’re interested in lifeline or program sponsorship, please contact your Supporter Experience Center at 1-800-728-3843, Monday-Friday 8am-5pm (EST).

 Why should I sponsor with Save the Children?